CringeTherapy/Disabler/README.md

 #In the Folder, another folder will pop up which will either be called, "Runtime" or "Game".
 Don't click on them or delete them, just let them be.

+#Also, it might ask you to update the launcher, DONT DO IT.
+IT WILL CRASH YOUR COMPUTER AND REQUIRE ADMIN!!!

 #When you launcher the game, the other folder will appear(again, either "Runtime" or "Game").
 Just let them be.

 #When you finish playing, click 3-pause.
 This will disguise all of your data and worlds to look like ordinary stuff.